GUARDIAN HOME PROGRAM

 By 14 months of age, we will have a breeding program assessment and health testing visit scheduled.
 We will pay for the full range of health testing to be completed.
 Once we receive the results from the health testing, we will make a final assessment of adding this dog to our breeding program.
 This is our way of being able to keep the best males and females from each litter, and then to have the ability and availability to select the best candidates to continue with the breed’s development.
 If we decide not to breed this dog, we will then have them spayed/neutered for you, at our expense, and the contract is complete.

-(If the dog does not meet our Breeding Standards by around 12-16 months of age, the deposit will be returned and it will be spayed or neutered upon the decision and the ownership of the dog will be signed over to you.
+(If the dog does not meet our Breeding Standards by around 12-16 months of age, it will be spayed or neutered upon the decision and the ownership of the dog will be signed over to you.
 This means you get to have a GVAussie puppy for a fraction of the cost!)

 Guardian families are expected to care for their new puppy or dog physically and financially.
 We will cover all costs associated to breeding and care for all litters produced by Guardian Family dogs at our home.
 Guardian dogs are your forever family pet, but will come to us every so often to sire or whelp their litters.

 - Have a fenced yard, own a car, and own a home (no renters)